justinhartman/BARE-coin/README.md

   with collateral of 1K BARE
 - Decentralized blockchain voting utilizing Masternode technology to form a DAO.
 The blockchain will distribute monthly treasury funds based on successful proposals submitted by the community and voted on by the DAO.

-385000 BARE was produced for swapping.
+385000 BARE was produced for swapping 1:1 from BARE v1 to BARE v2

 ## Coin Specs ##
 <table>